What can a German degree do for you?

 - Learn about German history and culture at museums in New York City and Washington, D.C.

-- Enjoy an exciting semester in Berlin or another German city through our Global Opportunities (GO) program.
+- Enjoy an exciting semester in a German city through our Global Opportunities (GO) program.

 Once you've earned your degree, you can teach, become an interpreter or translator, enter the travel industry, or work for a multinational company or non-government organization—as just a few examples!